pdjr-n2k/ROM106/README.md

 correct orientation and polarity.

-The host NMEA bus can be wired directly to J2 or (and preferably) J2 can be omitted, the ENCLOSURE drilled to accommodate J2* and J2*'s flying leads soldered directly to the pads intended for J2.
+The host NMEA bus can be wired directly to J2 or (and preferably) the ENCLOSURE drilled to accommodate J2* and J2*'s flying leads connected to J2.

 D1 through D4 can be soldered with long leads and holes drilled in ENCLOSURE to expose the LED or (and preferably), they can each be